Yoga exercises for beginners & advanced practitioners

 The runner's lunge (Anjaneyasana) is one of the best exercises for runners.
 This pose opens the hips deeply and stretches the thigh muscles, which are heavily used when running.
 You perform this exercise in standing yoga.
 Start in a deep lunge with the front knee over the ankle and the back leg extended.
 This pose not only helps to relieve tension, but also improves your balance.

-Another effective exercise is Warrior II (Virabhadrasana II).
+Another effective exercise is the Warrior II (Virabhadrasana II).
 This powerful pose strengthens the legs and stretches the adductors and quadriceps at the same time.
 Stand with your legs apart, bend one knee and extend your arms parallel to the floor.
 This exercise provides a comprehensive stretch and strengthens the lower body at the same time.

 Other exercises that are particularly beneficial for runners are the following: